RewardBench 2: Advancing Reward Model Evaluation: Analysis of Downstream Evaluations

 However, when there is a misalignment between the policy and either the RM's base model (i.e., a Llama Instruct-based RM used to train a Tulu SFT policy model with PPO) or in the distribution of the RM's training prompts relative to PPO training prompts (i.e., an RM trained on only Skywork data is used in PPO training with Tulu pref mix prompts), downstream performance drops significantly.
-Running PPO training with an RM initialized from a different starting point has the strongest effect, where top scoring RMs on \evalname~2 often do not help the policy improve on downstream metrics.
+Running PPO training with an RM initialized from a different starting point has the strongest effect, where top scoring RMs on \evalname~often do not help the policy improve on downstream metrics.
 We verified that this gap holds for additional hyperparameter configurations by additionally running these reward models with KL penalty coefficient of $\beta = 0.0325$.

-The relationship between \evalname~2 scores and downstream PPO performance is shown in Fig.~\ref{fig:corr}, along with the BoN scores that remain correlated with \evalname~2.
+The relationship between \evalname~scores and downstream PPO performance is shown in Fig.~\ref{fig:corr}, along with the BoN scores that remain correlated with \evalname.
+Importantly, we empirically verify that this limitation is \textit{not} isolated to \evalname, with other benchmarks similarly displaying a good correlation with BoN outcomes and a low correlation with RLHF outcomes (see Appendix \ref{appdx:baselines-correlation}), due to the on-policy and off-policy factor that we, to our knowledge, are the first to identify.